dsoto/ENSP-438/syllabus/438-syllabus.md

 | Tue 04-22 | Reflection 4 |
 | Thu 05-01 | Reflection 5 |

+## Classroom Work

+We will solve problems in class that I hand out.
+These are graded credit no credit.
+If you have an unexcused absence on that day, you will receive a no credit grade for that days work.

 ## Office Hours

 My office hours are held Tuesday and Wednesday in my office in Rachel